The GnuCash Preferences window allows you to customize your

 Pausing the cursor for a couple of seconds over options in these windows will display a tooltip with in-depth information on the choice.

-The changes you made will be applied directly.
+The changes you make will be applied at once.

 To close the GnuCash Preferences window press the button.